Schnell Meister: 2021: three-year-old season

-On 9 May Schnell Meister was partnered by Lemaire when he was one of eighteen three-year-olds to contest the 26th edition of the Grade 1 NHK Mile Cup over 1600 metres at Tokyo Racecourse.
+On 9 May Schnell Meister was partnered with Lemaire when he was one of eighteen three-year-olds to contest the 26th edition of the Grade 1 NHK Mile Cup over 1600 metres at Tokyo Racecourse.
 He went off the 2.7/1 second favourite behind Grenadier Guards in a field which also included Bathrat Leon (winner of the New Zealand Trophy), Ho O Amazon (Arlington Cup), Rooks Nest (Falcon Stakes), Pixie Knight (Shinzan Kinen) and Shock Action (Niigata Nisai Stakes).
 Schnell Meister settled in mid-division as Pixie Knight set the pace from Ho O Amazon and Grenadier Guards and turned into the straight in ninth place.
 In the closing stages he produced a sustained run on the outside and caught the filly Songline on the line to win by a nose.
 Grenadier Guards was two and a half lengths back in third to complete a 1-2-3 for Sunday Racing.
-Lemaire, who was recording his 37th Grade 1 race win in Japan, commented; "He took some time to get into gear but eventually got into a good rhythm and responded strongly in the critical stages...
+Lemaire, who had just marked his 37th Grade 1 race win in Japan, commented; "He took some time to get into gear but eventually got into a good rhythm and responded strongly in the critical stages...
 There is still a lot of greenness in Schnell Meister and a lot of room for improvement but once he's established himself physically, he should be able to handle the best."
+Schnell Meister was then sent to the Yasuda Kinen, where he finished a close third behind Danon Kingly and Gran Alegria.

+After a summer break, Schnell Meister was entered in to the Mainichi Okan, where he beat Danon Kingly by a head, earning him his second grade race win.
+The horse was then sent to the Mile Championship but lost to Gran Alegria by 3/4 of a length.

+2022-23: four and five-year old seasons

+Schnell Meister's first race for the 2022 season was the Dubai Turf, of which he was the most favored to win.
+Despite this, he finished 8th.
+The horse then went on to race in the Yasuda Kinen once again this time losing to Songline by a neck.
+After this race, however, he couldn't make an impressive showing for the remainder of the year.
+It was not until the Yomiuri Milers Cup of 2023 that Schnell Meister would be able to win any race.
+This win, which marked his 3rd graded race victory, allowed for the horse to enter the Yasuda Kinen for a third year in row.
+However, he finished third to Songline in that race in spite of covering the last three furlongs the fastest.

+After a summer break, he was entered in to the Mainichi Okan, where he came in third behind Elton Barows and Songline, and the following month he ran the Mile Championship, where he finished at 7th place.
+This would become his last race, as Sunday Racing announced several days after the race that both he and Songline would retire at the same time.